 First, any tree (list, pop-up, drop-down) in IntelliJ-based IDEs supports speed search.
 Simply start typing!
 Note though that a matching database object will only be highlighted if its node is already open.

-Another nifty thing about speed search is that supports abbreviations.
+Another neat thing about speed search is that it supports abbreviations.
 For instance, ‘fa‘ is enough to find ‘film_actor‘.

-Navigate to any database object with Ctrl+N (Cmd+O for OS X) such as a table, view, procedure, etc. Just type the name or an abbreviation of the object you need.
-Ctrl+Alt+Shift+N (Alt+Cmd+O for OSX) includes more objects in the search scope like column, indexes etc.
+Navigate to any database object with Ctrl+N (Cmd+O) such as a table, view, procedure, and so on.
+Just type the name or an abbreviation of the object you need.
+Ctrl+Alt+Shift+N (Alt+Cmd+O) includes more objects in the search scope like columns, indexes, etc.

-And a small tip for searching for the columns in any result-set or table.
+Here’s a small tip for searching for columns in any result-set or table.
 Open Structure view by Ctrl+F12 and start typing!
-Speed search saves you again and filter columns.
-Press Enter to navigate to the particular column.
+Speed search will save you again by filtering the columns.
+Press Enter to navigate to a particular column.

 To quickly find data inside a table, without writing a statement, call up text search with Ctrl/Cmd+F. It’s especially helpful if you don’t know which exact column contains the data you’re looking for.
 You can see only rows with matches if you prefer.

 Note that this searches only within the current page of the result-set.
 To configure the page size of the result set, use the corresponding drop-down list.
 Enter

 -1 if you want to avoid paging, but keep in mind that this can affect the performance of the queries.